-We exist to promote the unity of all Christians with the Apostolic See, and to faithfully proclaim the Gospel of Jesus Christ through the rich treasures of the tradition we bring with us.
+We exists to promote the unity of all Christians with the Apostolic See, and to faithfully proclaim the Gospel of Jesus Christ through the rich treasures of the tradition we bring with us.

 Mgr Keith Newton, Ordinary of the Personal Ordinariate of Our Lady of Walsingham